fitrh/oop-midtest-2020/H071191003/Banking_System/README.md

 2. **Inheritance**

-   All classes in the package **com.bankingsystem.transactionlog** implements encapsulation
+   All classes in the package **com.bankingsystem.transactionlog** implements inheritance

    | Type            | Class Name                                                   |
    | --------------- | ------------------------------------------------------------ |